jamesbachini/Bitcoin-Fair-Value/README.md

 # Bitcoin Fair Value Rust Script

-This Rust script connects to the Coinbase API to fetch the Bitcoin price for the last 24 hours and calculates a fair value based on moving averages.
+This Rust script connects to the Binance API to fetch the Bitcoin price for the last 24 hours and calculates a fair value based on moving averages.

 ## Usage